 Shakhmatovo was a manor of the well-known Russian lyrical poet Alexander Blok.
-It was bought by his grandfather Andrey Nikolaevich Beketov, and young Blok used to spend there every summer.
-Later, he moved there with his wife Lyubov Mendeleeva who was a daughter of the famous chemist Dmitri Mendeleev.
+His grandfather Andrey Nikolaevich Beketov bought it, and young Blok used to spend it there every summer.
+Later, he moved there with his wife Lyubov Mendeleeva, who was the daughter of the famous chemist Dmitri Mendeleev.
 Blok’s grandfather decided to buy Shakhmatovo because of its picturesque views.
-They are really very nice, and the better time to visit this place is spring, and summer.
-The Blok’s mansion is a wooden house which was built by the poet according to his own project, but burnt by peasants in 1921.
-It was rebuilt in 2001, and since that time it often holds big events, and excursions.
-There is also a stable in Shakhmatovo territory, and everyone interested may ride a horse, or rent bicycle in the summertime, or ski in wintertime.
+They are really very nice, and the better time to visit this place is spring and summer.
+According to his own project, Blok’s mansion is a wooden house built by the poet but burnt by peasants in 1921.
+It was rebuilt in 2001, and since that time, it often holds big events and excursions.
+There is also a stable in Shakhmatovo territory, and everyone interested may ride a horse, or rent a bicycle in the summertime, or ski in wintertime.

-The best way to go there is by train which departs from the Belorussky rail terminal and goes to Zvenigorod.
+The best way to go there is by train, which departs from the Belorussky rail terminal and goes to Zvenigorod.
 You should leave at the Zakharovo station.
 Travel time is an hour and a half.

 To go there, you should take a train from the Belorussky rail terminal, leave in Mozhaysk, and then change to the bus.
 The whole travel time is about 2 hrs.

-Electric train to Abramtsevo departs from the Yaroslavsky rail terminal, and goes to Sergiyev Posad, or Aleksandrov.
+Electric train to Abramtsevo departs from the Yaroslavsky rail terminal and goes to Sergiyev Posad or Aleksandrov.
 You may reach Abramtsevo by bus as well.
 Travel time is an hour and a half.

 The whole travel time to Yasnaya Polyana is about 4 hrs as long as it’s located near Tula.
 It can be reached by train, or by car.
-First, you should go to Tula by train from the Kursky rail terminal, or by bus from the Tsaritsyno, Domodedovskaya, Prazhskaya, or Ulitsa Akademika Yangelya metro stations, and then change to bus, or by trolley bus for Yasnaya Polyana.
+First, you should go to Tula by train from the Kursky rail terminal or by bus from the Tsaritsyno, Domodedovskaya, Prazhskaya, or Ulitsa Akademika Yangelya metro stations, and then change to bus, or by trolley bus for Yasnaya Polyana.